 July 2021 Edit:

 I posted this loose collection of thoughts two years ago while I was considering setting up a creator account on Patreon.
 At the time, my main concerns were that (a) you couldn’t block users on Patreon and (b) the content feed of the creators you support was interspersed with grayed-out posts saying, “You can unlock this post by becoming a [higher-tier] patron,” which felt both manipulative and mean.
 Since then, Patreon has updated its service to remove these grayed-out posts from supporters’ feeds, and creators can now block users.
-I ultimately decided to go ahead and set up a creator account, and I’m happy with the platform.
 As always, I have nothing but respect for the time and energy independent creators invest in promoting their work, but I’ve decided to leave an unedited version of this post on the blog as a record of my thoughts regarding how awkward it is to apply overt capitalist language and mentalities to fandom cultures.

 (1) Fandom has always been a relatively noncommercial space, and I hate the feeling that it’s starting to become filled with advertisements and corporate-style messaging.
 It always makes me cringe when fandom accounts on Tumblr or Twitter affix messages such as “subscribe to my Patreon for bonus content” to all of their posts on social media; it feels sort of like I’m watching an infomercial.